 If you need a more breakdown tutorial on how to start a blog, check out my tutorial here.

-How to Start a Blog – Choose a Free WordPress Theme
+Choose a Free WordPress Theme

 When you start a blog, WordPress gives all new bloggers the default theme for the year.
 It’s a good idea to switch that theme to another free theme as a way to stand out and start growing your brand.